 If you can, ride a bike.
 Ottawa has many bike paths (along the Canal, by the river, etc.) and it’s fairly flat.
 This is a great way to explore the city.

 Free parking every weekend at the World Exchange Plaza, conveniently located about two blocks from Parliament Hill (two entrances: Metcalfe & Albert / Queen & Metcalfe).
 Don’t thank me.

 There is a really cool shop for non-tacky unique Canadian souvenirs on Sparks Street: The Snow Goose.
-They specialise in Inuit and Aboriginal art and have something for every budget.
+They specialize in Inuit and Aboriginal art and have something for every budget.
 This is where I buy gifts for my family when I go visit.

 If it rains, head to the Rideau Centre (for shopping), to the Parliament or to one of the many museums.
 My favourite one is the Canadian Museum of History, across the river, in Gatineau.
-You can spend hours there and it’s kid friendly (they have the Children’s Museum).
+You can spend hours there and it’s kid-friendly (they have the Children’s Museum).
 Most museums are free every Thursday after 5 p.m.

 All the 9X buses are very fast and efficient, as they take the Transitway.
 You can find info on buses on OCTranspo’s website.

 Ottawa’s local coffee chain is Bridgehead.
 When you are sick of Tim Hortons, give it a try!